-Prerequisite: Grade of "Pass" in ESL 080, 081 or equivalent or assessment into ESL 096.
+Prerequisite: Grade of "Pass" in ESL 080, 081 or equivalent or assessment into ESL 096

-First course in the study of English listening and speaking skills for students whose first language is other than English.
+Beginning course in the study of English listening and speaking skills for students whose first language is other than English.
 Designed to improve listening comprehension and increase fluency and accuracy in spoken English.
 Students will practice basic vocabulary and grammar to include the past, present and future simple tense, and the present progressive in aural and oral activities.
 Pass/No Pass only.
 Non-degree applicable.
+Not open to students with credit in ESL 097.

-098 ESL READING AND VOCABULARY DEVELOPMENT I 3 UNITS
+096R ESL READING AND VOCABULARY DEVELOPMENT III 3 UNITS